plone/training/features.rst

     A standard installation listens on port 8080, so lets have a look at our Zope site by visiting http://localhost:8080

     As you can see, there is no Plone yet!

     We have a running Zope with a database but no content.
-But luckily there is a button to create a Zope site.
+But luckily there is a button to create a Plone site.
 Click on that button.
 This opens a form to create a Plone site.
 Use :samp:`Plone` as the site id.

+    You now have the option to select some addons before you create the site.
+Since we will use Dexterity from the beginning we select ``Dexterity-based Plone Default Types``.
+This way even the initial content on our page will be built with dexterity by the addon ``plone.app.contenttypes`` which will be the default in Plone 5.

+    You will be automatically redirected to the new site.

 .. only:: presentation

-    By default Plone listens on port 8080.
+    * By default Plone listens on port 8080.
 Look at http://localhost:8080

-    No Plone yet!
+    * No Plone yet!
 Create a new Plone site.

-    Use :samp:`Plone` (the default) as the site id.
+    * Use :samp:`Plone` (the default) as the site id.
+    * Select ``Dexterity-based Plone Default Types`` from the addons **before** you click *Create Plone-Site* to install ``plone.app.contenttypes``.

 .. note::